Kong: The Animated Series: Kong: King of Atlantis (2005)

-In 2005, BKN produced a movie called Kong: King of Atlantis, which served as a continuation to the series in order to try and cash in on the 2005 King Kong remake.
-The movie centres on Kong trying to protect the titular mythic island from a tyrannical human/snake hybridous sorceress.
+In 2005, BKN produced a film called Kong: King of Atlantis, which served as a continuation to the series in order to try and cash in on the 2005 King Kong remake.
+The film centres on Kong trying to protect the titular mythic island from a tyrannical human/snake hybridous queen Reptilla who plans on making Kong as ruler of Atlantis.

 It's the 8th entry in the King Kong franchise.

-The movie was released on DVD in most regions by Warner Home Video.
+The film was released on DVD in most regions by Warner Home Video.

 Kong: Return to the Jungle (2006)

 A stand-alone sequel, titled Kong: Return to the Jungle was produced in 2006, and was computer-animated, unlike the first film and the series.
-In the movie, hunters capture Kong and other animals from his island for a special zoo.
+In the film, hunters capture Kong and other animals from his island for a special zoo.

-The movie was released on DVD by Genius Entertainment in the United States, Morningstar Entertainment in Canada, and BKN Home Entertainment in the United Kingdom.
+The film was released on DVD by Genius Entertainment in the United States, Morningstar Entertainment in Canada, and BKN Home Entertainment in the United Kingdom.

 It's the 10th entry in the King Kong franchise.

+Development

+The series first began production in 1999, simply called Kong, being deemed as a "futuristic" version of the character.

 Broadcast

 On April 4, 2001, the series was pre-sold in the US to air on Fox's Fox Kids block.
 The show later premiered on June 2 of that year, and was also confirmed that the series had been pre-sold to M6 in France as well.
 Fox Kids aired half of the series before taking it off air.

 In March 2005, Super RTL acquired the German broadcast rights to the Kong: King of Atlantis movie.

 In July 2005, Disney Channels Worldwide purchased the US cable rights to the series alongside Kong: King of Atlantis to air on Toon Disney's Jetix block in anticipation of the release of Peter Jackson's King Kong remake.
-The series began on Jetix on September 9, 2005, and aired the rest of the episodes that Fox didn't.
-The movie aired on November 1 of that year.
+The series began on Jetix on September 9 and aired the rest of the episodes that Fox didn't.
+The film aired on November 1 of that year.

 In October 2005, Turner Broadcasting System Europe acquired the UK broadcast rights to the series to air on Toonami.
 Kong: King of Atlantis was also acquired for a November airing on the channel alongside Cartoon Network.